 The company developed several objectives relating to this plan, involving:

 - Deciding who has the responsibility for transcribing physician orders

 - Communicating this method to nursing and pharmacy staff

 - Identifying which department is responsible for control of narcotic use and recordkeeping

 - Standardizing the way pharmacies are informed of new medication orders

 Standard procedures already established included faxing in orders to pharmacies, having technicians pick up the orders from the pharmacies, and having the pharmacist in the satellite pharmacy transcribe the orders.

 - Notifying the pharmacy when a unit closes and reopens

 - Establishing a group of professionals (pharmacists and nurses) to develop a synergistic plan for medication delivery, administration, and control between the two departments.
 Because walking a group of people through the entire process takes so much time and effort, simulation provided a system map so that the overall picture could be viewed.

 By inputting and analyzing data from ProcessModel, it was discovered that each department was working independently of each other because they could not “see” how their role impacted the system.
-The Company was able to change protocol so that all departments worked together and medication orders were processed much more quickly.
+The company was able to change protocol so that all departments worked together and medication orders were processed much more quickly.
 This completely changed the approach that had formerly taken so long.
 One key change utilized electronic technology in expediting fulfillment of prescriptions.
 Previously, pharmacy technicians would pick up the orders at the hospital in person and deliver them to the pharmacy.
-Due to ProcessModel simulation results, the hospital began expediting prescription orders via fax machine, with plans to implement electronic order entry software in the next fiscal year.
+Due to ProcessModel’s simulation results, the hospital began expediting prescription orders email, with plans to implement electronic order entry software in the next fiscal year.
 In addition the pharmacy identified potential FTE savings once new equipment and electronic software was in place.